A woman with a backpack standing on a boardwalk in the mountains.

-The state trail system consists of approximately 5,500 kilometers of marked trails, of which 2,250 kilometers are in Norrbotten and 1,940 kilometers in Jämtland.
-Bridges, rest shelters, and rowing boats are also included in the state trail system.
-In addition to the state trails, there is a trail system of a total of approximately 2,500 kilometers around communities and tourist facilities in the mountain region.
+The state-managed trail system consists of approximately 5,500 km of marked trails, of which 2,250 km are in Norrbotten and 1,940 km in Jämtland.
+Bridges, shelters and rowing boats are also part of the system.
+In addition to the state trails, there are around 2,500 km of trails near communities and tourist facilities in the mountain region.

 Winter trails

-The trails in the winter times are marked with poles topped with a red cross, known as trail crosses, placed at 40-meter intervals.
-Two crosses on one pole indicate that the trail changes direction.
-A few sections are marked with bunches of twigs or red road poles with reflectors.
-Twigs are also used when the winter trails cross lakes and watercourses.
+Winter trails are marked with poles topped with a red cross, known as trail markers, placed about 40 metres apart.
+Two crosses on the same pole indicate a change in direction.
+Some sections use brushwood markers—red poles with reflectors.
+These are also used where winter trails cross lakes and waterways.

 Summer trails

-The trails in the summer time consist of well-trodden paths with painted poles or stones where the path is difficult to follow.
-In forested terrain, the markings can be found on trees.
+Summer trails are well-trodden paths, with painted poles or stones marking the route where it may be difficult to follow.
+In forest terrain, markings may also be painted on trees.

-The summer and winter trails often follow the same route and are marked as winter trails.
-Some winter trails are difficult to follow in the summer because they pass through both wet marshes and lakes.
-Use the map and the trail signs along the routes to keep track of this.
+Summer and winter trails often follow the same route and are then marked as winter trails.
+Some winter trails can be difficult to follow in summer, as they may pass through wet marshes and across lakes.
+Use maps and trail signs along the route to stay on track.

-Winter and summer trails have different markings on the map.
+Winter and summer trails are marked differently on maps.

 Rest shelters along the trails

-The rest shelters that are strategically placed along the trails in the mountain areas are important for safety.
-They are used for breaks and in emergencies; they are not intended for overnight stays.
-The rest shelters are equipped with a wood stove and benches.
-The wood that is normally available should only be used in emergencies.
-Most rest shelters in the state trail system have emergency phones.
-At the rest shelters, there are usually dry toilets and garbage rooms.
+The shelters strategically placed along mountain trails are important for safety.
+They are intended for breaks and emergency situations, not for overnight stays.
+The shelters are equipped with a wood-burning stove and benches.
+Any firewood provided should only be used in emergencies.
+Most shelters in the state trail system are equipped with an emergency phone.
+Dry toilets and waste facilities are usually available nearby.

 Bridges along the trails

-Where the summer trails cross larger waterways, there are bridges on the most frequented trails.
-Some exposed bridges are dismantled after the summer season to avoid damage from snow pressure, ice break-up, or spring floods.
+Where summer trails cross larger waterways, bridges are provided on the most frequently used routes.
+Some exposed bridges are removed after the summer season to prevent damage from snow pressure, ice breakup or spring floods.

-Certain trails become impassable when the bridges are not in place.
-If you plan to hike early or late in the summer season, you should ensure that the relevant bridges are in place.
-Contact the county administrative board in the area you are visiting to check this.
+Certain trails may become impassable when the bridges are not in place.
+If you plan to hike early or late in the season, make sure to check that the relevant bridges are installed.
+Contact the county administrative board for up-to-date information.

 Rowboats along the Kungsleden trail

-Where the trails cross larger waterways or lakes, there are, in some places, rowing routes with at least one rowboat on each shore.
-These locations are marked on the mountain map.
-After September 20th, the rowboats are pulled ashore and locked away for winter storage.
+Where trails cross larger waterways or lakes, some locations have designated rowing crossings with at least one boat on each shore.
+These locations are marked on mountain maps.
+After 20 September, the boats are taken out of the water and locked away for winter storage.

-When you use the boats, you are required to ensure that there is a boat on each side of the water.
-This may mean that you must row across the water three times.
-First, you row to the other side to fetch the second boat, then row back with it in tow, pull it up on the shore, and finally row back again to the side from which you will continue your hike.
-On the most frequented trails, there are three rowboats, which can save hikers from extra rowing trips.
-You are only allowed to use the boats for crossings.
-After using the boat, it should be pulled ashore and securely fastened.
+When using the boats, you are responsible for ensuring that one boat remains on each side of the water.
+This may mean rowing across three times.
+First, you row across to collect the second boat, then row back towing it, pull it up on shore, and finally row across again to continue your hike.
+On the most frequently used routes, there are three boats, which can reduce the number of crossings needed.
+The boats may only be used for crossings.
+After use, they must be pulled up and securely tied.

-The mountain management department at the county administrative board provides information on when the boats are put out and taken up.
-Contact them if you plan to hike early or late in the summer season to ensure that the boats are in place for use.
+The County Administrative Board’s mountain management provides information on when the boats are put in and taken out of the water.
+If you plan to hike early or late in the summer season, contact the County Administrative Board to make sure the boats are available.

-It is free to use the boats, and no one has the right to charge you for using them.
+The boats are free to use, and no one has the right to charge you for using them.

-The rowing route Sitojaure/Kåbtåjaure (BD10 on the Kungsleden Trail) has been discontinued since 2021, and you are now referred to private boat transport.
+The rowing route at Sitojaure/Kåbtåjaure (BD10 on Kungsleden) has been discontinued since 2021.
+Here, private boat transport is required.

-See the county administrative board’s website for more information.
+Visit the County Administrative Board’s website (opens in new tab) for more information.

 At the lakes in Aktse and Teusajaure, private motorboat transport is also available.
-You can get a ride during the times when the STF mountain cabins are staffed with a cabin host.
+You can get a ride during the periods when STF’s mountain cabins are staffed with hosts.
+Read more about boats in the mountains here.

 Mountain guide